kevin-labtani/react-native-workshop/To do list/Part4.md

 ```

 ### 4.5
-So we have already done almost all the work, but a couple of things to do.
+So we have already done almost all the work, but still have a couple of things to do.
 Now we will use custom fonts in our app.

 In the assets folder create a new folder "fonts".
 We will use [open sans font](https://fonts.google.com/specimen/Open+Sans) from Google Fonts, but you can use any font that you like.
-You just need to download the font and copy-past all files from it to ``` assets/fonts```.
+You just need to download the font and copy-past all "ttf" files from it to ``` assets/fonts```.

-Then in the App. import fonts from the folder.
+Then in the App.js import fonts from the folder.
 ```js
 import * as Fonts from 'expo-font';
 ```